YoungLordAce/OpenRouter-Proxy/README.md

 Navigate to the folder you just downloaded and create a .env file.
 In the .env file, make sure your OpenRouter key is pasted inside.
 If you don't have a key, make an OpenRouter account and create one.
 Keep note of your key as you will need it again later.
-It should look like this:
+The inside of your .env file should look like this:
 ```
 OPENROUTER_API_KEY={your key goes here}
 ```
+Make sure the .env file is not a .txt file or it won't work.
+It must be .env and nothing else.

 ### Step 4: